Gkrumbach07/audio-decoder-demo/README.md

+---
-# Stateful Sessions for Intelligent Apps
+title: Stateful Sessions for Intelligent Apps
+description: "Stateful Sessions for Intelligent Apps"
+---

+_Authors:_ Gage Krumbach

+_Date Created:_ 30th April 2021

+_Tags:_ api, stateful, state, kafka, openshift, sticky sessions, sentiment analysis, realtime, audio decoding

-### In this demo
+## In this demo
 We will look into solving an architectural problem in an end to end machine learning application.
 First we will walk through the sample problem and outline the solution.
 Then we will get the sample application running for you to try out.
-Also feel free to check out the [talk](https://www.youtube.com/watch?v=F_n90IBrSaM) I did at DevConf where I went into more detail on the setup and troubleshooting of use cases like this [[1](https://www.youtube.com/watch?v=F_n90IBrSaM)][[2](https://devconfcz2021.sched.com/event/gmNH)].
+Also feel free to check out the talk [[1](https://www.youtube.com/watch?v=F_n90IBrSaM)] I did at DevConf [[2](https://devconfcz2021.sched.com/event/gmNH)] where I went into more detail on the setup and troubleshooting of use cases like this.

 ## Introduction
 This end to end demo tackles the problem of dealing with state in a realtime machine learning